pvcraven/web-development-class/source/semester_1/assignments/12_collaborative_reflection/collaborative_reflection.rst

 document.

 1. What skills are often required to achieve a team's shared goal?
 Explain why those skills are important and how they add value.
-Don't just list out skills like "teamwork" and "communication" without explaining exactly what skills help foster teamwork and communication, and how exactly it helps.
+   Don't just list out skills like "teamwork" and "communication."
+That's too generic and can mean anything.
+   Be specific.
+Tell me exactly what skills help help support a shared goal, and how.
 2. What dispositions (qualities of mind and character) help achieve a shared goal?
 Why?
 How do dispositions differ from skills?
 3. For your project, describe how these skills were applied as part of the